Prominence (professional wrestling): Return to the independent scene. (2023–April 2024)

 After their collaboration with World Wonder Ring Stardom ended, the stable's members continued to stroll the Japanese independent scene.
 At a house show promoted by Pure-J on November 23, 2023, Hiragi Kurumi and Mochi Natsumi defeated Ayaka (Ayako Sato and Hanako Nakamori) to win the Daily Sports Women's Tag Team Championship.
 Sera was announced as a roster member of the overseas joshi promotion of Sukeban, being set to compete under the ring name of "Lady Antoinette".
 She participated at the inaugural event of Sukeban World Premiere on September 21, 2023, where she teamed up with Commander Nakajima (Arisa Nakajima) as "Dangerous Liaisons" to defeat The Harajuku Stars (Babyface (Ancham) and Maya Mamushi (Maya Yukihi)).
 The main field of operation for the stable's members remained Pro Wrestling Wave.
 In early December 2023, Risa Sera formed the tag team of "Calaminence" alongside Saki with whom she has won the Wave Tag Team Championship on three different occasions, first at WAVE PHASE2 Reboot 4th ~ NAMI 1 where they defeated Team Hokakudo (Ikuto Hidaka and Itsuki Aoki) to win the titles.

 The last independent show produced by the stable's members to date was the Prominence 23rd Battle ~ Prominence Hataage 2nd Anniversary which took place on April 23, 2024, in which Risa Sera fell short to Takashi Sasaki in a Fluorescent Lighttubes Death Match main event.

-Downsizing to Calaminence.
-(April 2024–present)
+Downsizing to Calaminence (April 2024–January 2026)

 Stable members kept to hosting independent shows and were rarely competing under the stable's banner in "unit-style" bouts.
 The stable entered a standby period which only saw Sera and Saki symbolically keeping half of the unit as "Calaminence" in their tag name.
 Sera was briefly part of the "Diamond Egoist" stable of Gleat.
 Alongside stablemate Michiko Miyagi, she unsuccessfully challenged Coelacanths (Cima and Kaz Hayashi) for the G-Infinity Championship at GLEAT House Show In Yokohama on May 4, 2024.
 Sera also won the Pure-J Openweight Championship on at PURE-J 7th Anniversary on August 11, 2024 by defeating Hanako Nakamori.